EU and Britain agree to Brexit delay until Oct. 31 | CBC News

 EU leaders spent a long dinner meeting wrangling over whether to save Britain from a precipitous and potentially calamitous Brexit this Friday, or to give the departing nation a shove over the edge.

-May pleaded with them to delay Britain's exit until June 30 while the U.K. sorts out the mess that Brexit has become.
+May pleaded with them to delay Britain's exit until June 30 so the U.K could sort out the mess that Brexit has become.

-Some EU leaders were sympathetic, but French President Emmanuel Macron struck a warning note.
+Some EU leaders were sympathetic, but French President Emmanuel Macron said it was he who ultimately blocked a long Brexit delay and convinced other European Union leaders to agree to a shorter one in order to preserve the functioning of the EU.

+"It's true that the majority was more in favour of a very long extension.
+But it was not logical, in my view — and above all, it was neither good for us nor for the U.K.," he said.

-Macron is concerned that letting Britain stay too long would distract the EU from other issues — notably next month's European Parliament elections.
+Macron was concerned that letting Britain stay too long would distract the EU from other issues — notably next month's European Parliament elections.

-"What's indispensable is that nothing should compromise the European project in the months to come," he said.
+European Commission President Jean-Claude Juncker said he was certain Britain would honour the "sincere co-operation" obligation, and would in any case have little power to block key EU decisions.

+Speaking to reporters herself, May later said that key to her agreement was to have an earlier exit clause.
+For example, she said, "If we're able to pass a deal in the first three weeks of May, we will not have to take part in European elections, and will officially leave the EU on Saturday, the 1st of June."

 But British lawmakers have rejected her divorce deal three times, and attempts to forge a compromise with her political opponents have yet to bear fruit.